kuskebabi/PamukkyV3ServerCS/docs/user-server/chat.md

 ## NEWMESSAGE event
 Fires when a new message is sent.
 It's just a `{Message Object}` with normal event stuff like `id` (which is ID of the new message) and `event`.

+## READ event
+Fired when a message is read by a user.
+In future this event might only have the message id.

+* `userID` is ID of the user who read the message.
+* `readTime` is the time when user read the message.

 ## (UN)PINNED event
 Fired when a message is (un)pinned.
 Message data is available in the event.

 ## (UN)REACTED event
-Fired when a message is (un)reacted.
+Fired when a message is (un)reacted by a user.

 * `reaction` is reaction emoji.
 * `senderUID` is ID of the user who sent it.